telerik/kendo-ui-core/docs/aspnet-mvc/tutorials/tutorial-saleshub/order-page/kendo-saleshub-creating-and-editing-order-details.md

 Now that we send back any server-side validation errors we need a way of handling them client-side.
 This is where the `Error` event of a datasource comes in handy.
-As you remember from our declaration of the order details grid we subscribed to the `Error` event of the datsource.
+As you remember from our declaration of the order details grid we subscribed to the `Error` event of the data source.

     .Events(events =>  events.Error("window.SalesHub.OrderDetails_Error"))